Meeko and the Malefic Morphis

 In a cosy room deep under a tree, the creatures formulate a cunning plan.

 Meeko, a pair of Amfibeos, the two Squelshees and Doctor Dubious, the forest healer and herbalist, set off at daybreak to set a trap for the Malefic Morphis.
-They manage to set up something that promises to work well.
+They set up something that promises to work well.
 Soon they hear the desperate, hoarse trumpeting of the pumpkinhorn, a signal from the Molluskop sentries that the Malefic Morphis is heading towards the trap.
-The Squelshees race back up the tree to which the trap is secured.
-Meeko and the rest of his team dive behind a log.
+The Squelshees race up the tree to which the trap is secured, and Meeko and the rest of his team dive behind a log.
 Everyone’s heart is pounding as they wait.

-Some distance from the log, a leafy curtain of thicket is slowly drawn aside.
+Some distance from the log, a leafy curtain of thicket is slowly drawn aside, and two red eyes glow in the shadows.
 A set of appalling claws hovers briefly in the air; then rakes the early-morning light.
-A leathery forearm digs firmly into the path.
-Two red eyes glow in the shadows.
-The monster is beyond terrifying!

-As this tale unfolds, we discover whether Meeko and his team succeed in saving the forest and we realise that things aren’t always as simple or as complicated as they seem.
+As the tale unfolds, we discover whether Meeko and his team succeed in saving the forest and we realise that things aren’t always as simple or as complicated as they seem.

 Meeko and the Malefic Morphis is an unforgettable, entertaining fantasy dealing with real issues.
-It is designed to celebrate the reading experience both visually and aurally; and to bridge the young reader’s transition from picture books to short-chapter novels.
+It is designed to bridge the young reader’s transition from picture books to short-chapter novels.